-Natural resources, such as the ocean or vegetation, keep the balance in these emissions.
-It is a continuous process in which CO2 contributes to the life cycle in our Planet.
+Natural resources, such as the ocean or vegetation, keep the balance of these emissions.
+It is a continuous process in which CO2 contributes to the life cycle on our Planet.

 Human impact on the CO2 emissions

-Here it is when the problem starts.
-Humans activities do not play with the same terms as nature.
+Here is when the problem starts.
+Human activities do not play under the same rules as nature.
 We extract, refine, transport and burn fossil fuels without a balance.

-In addition, our lifestyle is also causing these increases in our carbon footprint.
-For example, the type of transport that we choose, our diet, the products that we consume, or the energy that we consume at home.
+In addition, our lifestyle is also causing this increase in our carbon footprint.
+For example, the type of transport that we choose, our diet, the products that we consume, or the type of energy that we use at home.

 Greenhouse gases and CO2 equivalent

-When carbon dioxide emissions are mentioned they are referring to the liberation of this gas to the atmosphere, including both: natural or human caused.
+When carbon dioxide emissions are mentioned they are referring to the liberation of this gas to the atmosphere, including both: natural and human caused.

-CO2 absorbs solar radiation avoiding that the heat “escapes” from the atmosphere, it is its excess that is producing global warming.
-But it’s not the only one.
+CO2 absorbs solar radiation, preventing the heat from escaping the atmosphere.
+It is actually its excess what is producing global warming.
+However, it is not the only one.

 Water vapor, methane (CH4), nitrous oxide (N2O), chlorofluorocarbons (CFCs) and ozone (O3) are the rest of the greenhouse gases that are causing global warming.